clairey-zx81/json-model/SPEC.md

     - `/` value may be a string or a list of strings.
       All properties of these names are removed.
       If a property does not exist, this is an error and must be rejected.
-    - `~` value must be an object with string values.
-      All properties named as the property are rename as the target of the property.
-      If a property does not exist, this is an error and must be rejected.
     - `*` value must be a object, which is merged into the target object.
       If a property already exists, this is an error and must be rejected.
   - if the target is a JSON array (not necessarily a model for an array):
-    - `/`: may be value or a list of value.
+    - `/`: may be value or a list of values.
       Array items equal to these values are removed.
       If a value is not found, this is an error and must be rejected.
-    - `~`: this is an error and must be rejected.
-    - `*`: if the value is an array, append these items to the target array. if the value is something else, appends this to the array.
+    - `*`: if the value is an array, append its items to the target array. if the value is something else, appends this to the array.
   - if the target is a JSON scalar: this is an error and must be rejected.
 - if the transformation value is a model (i.e. an object without any `/ ~ *` property),